 Applying any and all available technologies and interventions to every infant gives the impression of valuing the technology over the human nature of the patient, family, and clinical staff.
 Unnecessary and inappropriate burden may be thrust upon any and all of these parties (pain, suffering, moral angst).

-Given the relatively limited availability of NICU follow-up data, the generally poor tracking of patients after discharge, and the failure of many clinicians to listen to parents' wishes and concerns, unrestrained interventions actually may provide patients or their families a disservice.
+Given the relatively limited availability of NICU follow-up data, the generally poor tracking of patients after discharge, and the failure of many clinicians to listen to parents' wishes and concerns, unrestrained interventions actually may be a disservice to patients or their families.

 Guidelines reflect thoughtful consideration by experts.
 Although they do not necessarily provide the absolute answer, they provide a possible answer and, generally, more than just a starting point.
 Knowing that a group of concerned professionals have addressed a problem, considered multiple perspectives, and examined options and outcomes to the best of their abilities is reassuring.
 When confronted with weighty problems, not feeling alone and the ability to rely on the experience and expertise of others is helpful.

-Guidelines enable professionals who previously have been constrained by lack of policy or clear direction regarding certain problems.
+Guidelines enable professionals who previously have been constrained by a lack of policy or clear direction regarding certain problems.
 If a hospital has never addressed withholding certain life-sustaining care, making such decisions or seeing them implemented may become difficult.
 If a new technology is offered without guidelines for indicated or appropriate use, be it clinical or research, using that technology reliably or responsibly may prove difficult.
-Guidelines in such cases enable staffs and institutions to make responsible decisions with their patients' best interests at heart.
+Guidelines in such cases enable staff and institutions to make responsible decisions with their patients' best interests in mind.

 Guidelines empower the team of healthcare professionals and parents involved in a particular case.
 Guidelines typically identify responsible decision makers and provide a voice to those whose perspectives should be considered.